j0-tools/keystrength/README.md

 # KeyStrength
- A lightweight Python application to assess the strength of  passwords .
+ A lightweight Python application to assess the strength of  passwords.